 That’s great for torrenting, watching porn or getting past the geoblocks streaming sites have put up, but the tangible way VPNs make the world better is by letting people in countries that censor the internet access the web and say what they want without fear of reprisal, which, in those places, usually comes in the form of a knock at the door and a blindfolded trip to nowhere.

-Countries that censor the internet aren’t going to let such an air hole exist if they can help it.
+Countries that censor the internet aren’t going to let such a loophole exist if they can help it.
 China, for example, keeps its Great Firewall big and strong by banning VPNs and punishing people who are caught using one.

-Russia hasn’t banned VPNs so far, despite having a massive list of websites that the government prefers citizens not visit.
-If you follow the link above, you can see that a lot of the blocked websites are porn and gambling, but there are plenty of news outlets, too.
-It isn’t just about protecting citizens from bad habits, but also from the free flow of information.
+Russia has a massive list of websites that the government prefers citizens not to visit.
+If you follow the link above, you can see that a lot of the blocked websites are porn and gambling, but there are plenty of news outlets too.
+It isn’t just about protecting citizens from bad habits, but also the free flow of information.

 We talk more about how the Russian censorship machine works in the Motherland in our best VPN for Russia piece, but suffice it to say it isn’t pretty.

 We don’t have a crystal ball to foretell what the Russian government will do next in a bid to control access to information in the country.
 However, the above VPN bans are indicative of a regime that’s willing to stop at nothing to ramp up internet censorship in Russia.